United Kingdom - Europe

 Best time: May to June and September for mild weather and long daylight.

-The Shard and the London skyline at dusk
+The Shard and the London at dusk

 Photo by Sander Crombach